 The prototype is powered by a triple-turbine electric engine, offering a cleaner and quieter alternative to traditional jetpacks that rely on fuel.
 The design includes a stabilizer system that improves balance and maneuverability, making it safer for individual users.

-The structure of the jetpack is compact, featuring a central harness system for the pilot and dual-propeller arms with joystick-style controls.
+The jetpack has a compact structure.
+It features a central harness system for the pilot.
+It also includes dual-propeller arms with joystick-style controls.

-These elements show that Changan aims to create a user-friendly device that could be operated by people after proper training, not just aviation professionals.
+These elements show that Changan aims to create a user-friendly device.
+People could operate it after proper training.
+This includes non-professionals.

-In December 2024, the company entered a $2.7 billion partnership with eVTOL to work on electric vertical take-off and landing vehicles.
+In December 2024, Changan formed a $2.7 billion partnership with eVTOL.
+Together, they will develop electric vertical take-off and landing vehicles.
 The automaker has since expanded its commitment to more than $13.9 billion for investments over the next ten years.
 This funding will support research and development across land, sea, and air mobility, as well as robotics.

 Changan Chairman Zhu Huarong shared his vision, “Our goal is to make low-altitude flight accessible and safe for everyone.
 This jetpack is just the beginning of our journey into aerial mobility,” he said.
 His statement reflects the company’s confidence in a future where personal flying devices might become part of daily life.

 Before this jetpack, Changan had already introduced three flying vehicle concepts that looked like large drones.
-These early designs had limited abilities and were mainly used for testing propulsion and stability systems.
+These early designs had limited abilities.
+Engineers mainly used them for testing propulsion and stability systems.

 While they were important for research, the current jetpack represents a major leap forward.
-It is a more practical and focused product aimed at personal transport, showing how far the company has come in its aerial mobility program.
+This product is more practical and focused on personal transport.
+It shows how far the company has advanced in its aerial mobility program.

 Experts warn that several challenges must be solved before such devices can enter mainstream use.
-Airspace regulations, especially in urban areas, are still underdeveloped.
+Regulators have still not fully developed airspace regulations, especially in urban areas.
 Safety concerns like collision avoidance and emergency landing systems also need solutions.

-Changan spokesperson said, “We are actively working with regulators and technology partners to ensure our jetpacks meet international safety and airspace requirements.
+A Changan spokesperson said, “We are actively working with regulators and technology partners.
+We want to ensure our jetpacks meet international safety and airspace requirements.”
 Our goal is to make this technology both safe and reliable for the public.”

-The coming years will be crucial for Changan as it continues testing, works on safety certifications, and navigates the complicated legal landscape of urban air mobility.
+The coming years will be crucial for Changan.
+The company will continue testing.
+It will work on safety certifications.
+It will also navigate the complicated legal landscape of urban air mobility.